hedyhli/cognate-playground/README.md

 an Elm or JS-based interpreter to evaluate on top of the AST.

-It might be possible to compile the original Cognate to WASM and use that as its runtime, but as of right now Cognate lacks a tree-sitter grammar, so there's that.
+It might be possible to compile the original Cognate to WASM and use that as its runtime, but as of right now Cognate lacks a tree-sitter grammar, so we'll stick to it first.